logoPostPlanify

 • UI complexity — steep learning curve

-• Trustpilot rating of 1.8/5 — customer support complaints
+• Trustpilot rating of 1.5/5 — auto-renewal billing and cancellation complaints

 • Overkill for small teams